Kotaimen/awscfncli/README.md

       Capabilities:      [CAPABILITY_IAM]
 ```

-You can also specify multiple stacks in different stage and configure these stacks
-with separate parameters.
+You can also specify multiple stacks in different stages and configure these stacks with separate parameters.
 For example, in the following config file,
 two stacks are deployed with different parameters in different stages.
-The stacks in *"Dev"* stage are deployed using dev profile with
+The stacks in *Dev* stage are deployed using dev profile with
 small read/write capacities and the stacks in *"Prod"* are deployed using
 prod profile with large read/write capacities.